EndPointCorp/end-point-blog/2011/09/21/rails-31-upgrading-simple-app-part-1.html.md

  - app/models/contact_form.rb
 ```

 As you can see, the upgrade check spits out a list of necessary and recommended upgrades and the corresponding *culprits*.
-It's also nice that the task provides documentation in the form of a link for each message.
+It’s also nice that the task provides documentation in the form of a link for each message.
 Studying the source of the plugin, I found additional examples of upgrade messages: named_scope updates, validate_on_* syntax, test_help path updates, gem bundling configuration, Rails generator API syntax updates, messaging on known broken plugins (e.g. searchlogic, cucumber, nifty-generators), and depracation on ERb helper and AJAX calls.

 I went through and applied my updates, according to the checklist.
 Notable updates were: